Ali Zafar: Early life and education

-Career

-Actor
+Acting career

 Zafar started his career as a sketch artist at Pearl Continental Hotel in Lahore and then began acting in television serials.
-He debuted as a television actor by acting in drama serials Kollege Jeans, Kanch Ke Par and Landa Bazar.
+He debuted as a television actor by acting in PTV drama serials Kollege Jeans, Kanch Ke Par (both 2000) and Landa Bazar (2002).

-In 2010, he made his debut as a leading actor with the Bollywood film Tere Bin Laden, which was directed by Abhishek Sharma.
+In 2010, he made his debut as an actor with the Bollywood film Tere Bin Laden, which was directed by Abhishek Sharma.
 Tere Bin Laden was partially based on Osama bin Laden and Zafar played a Pakistani journalist from Karachi, who makes fake video of Osama Bin Laden, so that he could go to America.
 The film, released in July 2010, proved to be a major commercial success in India, but was banned in Pakistan.
 Zafar's performance in the film garnered critical appreciation and earned him Best Male Debut nominations at several award ceremonies, including IIFA Awards, Screen Awards, Zee Cine Awards and Filmfare Awards.
 He was also named as the first Pakistani to be called to Indian Film Festival at Australia in March 2011 for his movie screening.

 In March 2012, Zafar starred in the film London, Paris, New York with Aditi Rao Hydari.
 It was directed by Anu Menon, and Zafar also composed the soundtrack for the film.
-He also performed the soundtrack for the Pakistani drama Zindagi Gulzar Hai, which won many awards.
+He also performed the soundtrack for the Pakistani drama Zindagi Gulzar Hai, which won Best Original Soundtrack at the 12th Lux Style Awards in 2013.

 Zafar also starred in the romantic comedy film Chashme Baddoor, directed by David Dhawan.
 The film was released in April 2013 and was declared a box office super-hit.
 The same year, he was also featured in an episode of Burka Avenger, singing his famous song "Channo".

 Zafar then also starred in and composed the soundtrack for the film Total Siyappa, which was a romantic comedy film released in March 2014.
 He also acted in Kill Dil, which was released in November.

 Zafar had performed an item number "Six Pack Abs" in the sequel of his 2010 film Tere Bin Laden, entitled Tere Bin Laden: Dead or Alive, which was released in February 2016.
 Zafar was also seen in Pakistani film Lahore Se Aagey.
 He then appeared in Gauri Shinde's Dear Zindagi as a musician alongside the star cast Alia Bhatt.
 The films were released in November 2016.
 He then also sung "Hum Roshan to Kal Roshan", which released in December 2016.

 In 2016, he announced he was producing a Pakistani action film based in the Deosai National Park.

-In 2018, Zafar starred in Ahsan Rahim's directorial debut romantic action-comedy film Teefa in Trouble, alongside Maya Ali, which is debut of both the actors in Lollywood, and also the debut of Zafar's Lightingale Productions.
+In 2018, Zafar starred in Ahsan Rahim's directorial debut romantic action-comedy film Teefa in Trouble, alongside Maya Ali, which served as the debut for both the actors in Lollywood, and also the debut of Zafar's Lightingale Productions.

-In 2025, Ali Zafar was banned on Instagram in India following the Pahalgam attack.
+In 2026, Zafar was announced as a judge for the first season of Pakistan's Got Talent, the Pakistani version of the international Got Talent franchise, alongside Mehwish Hayat and Tabish Hashmi.